agentcontest/massim_2020/docs/eismassim.md

 _EISMASSim_ is based on the [Environment Interface Standard](https://github.com/eishub/) (EIS), a proposed standard for agent-environment interaction.

-It maps the communication between agents and the _MASSim_ server, (i.e. sending and receiving XML-messages), to Java method calls.
+It maps the communication between agents and the _MASSim_ server, (i.e. sending and receiving JSON messages), to Java method calls.
 Also, it automatically establishes and maintains connections to a specified _MASSim_ server.

 In other words, _EISMASSim_ is a proxy environment on the client side which handles communication with the _MASSim_ server completely by itself.